 It’s no big deal if you don’t know the language yourself.
 You can actually learn it with your kid!
 Repeating words, singing songs, playing games..

 Your kid must feel a need for using the language.
-Whether he's with a carer who speaks a different language, whether it's a mean for playing with other kids..If the child knows he can use his first language to be understood, he'll save himself some effort
+Whether she’s with a carer who speaks a different language, whether it’s a mean for playing with other kids..If the child knows she can use her first language to be understood, she’ll save herself some effort.

 The multicultural dream